microsoft/playwright/docs/api.md

   - `force` <[boolean]> Whether to bypass the [actionability](./actionability.md) checks.
 Defaults to `false`.
   - `noWaitAfter` <[boolean]> Actions that initiate navigations are waiting for these navigations to happen and for pages to start loading.
 You can opt out of waiting via setting this flag.
 You would only need this option in the exceptional cases such as navigating to inaccessible pages.
 Defaults to `false`.
   - `timeout` <[number]> Maximum time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.
-- returns: <[Promise]> Promise which resolves when the element is successfully unchecked.
-Promise gets rejected if the operation fails.
+- returns: <[Promise]> Promise that resolves when the element is successfully unchecked.

+This method checks the element by performing the following steps:
+1. Ensure that element is a checkbox or a radio input.
+If not, this method rejects.
+If the element is already unchecked, this method returns immediately.
-This method waits for [actionability](./actionability.md) checks.
-Then, if the element is not already unchecked, this method scrolls the element into view and uses [elementHandle.click](#elementhandleclickoptions) to click in the center of the element.
+1. Wait for [actionability](./actionability.md) checks on the element, unless `force` option is set.
+1. Scroll the element into view if needed.
+1. Use [page.mouse](#pagemouse) to click in the center of the element.
+1. Wait for initiated navigations to either succeed or fail, unless `noWaitAfter` option is set.
+1. Ensure that the element is now unchecked.
+If not, this method rejects.

+If the element is detached from the DOM at any moment during the action, this method rejects.

+When all steps combined have not finished during the specified `timeout`, this method rejects with a [TimeoutError].
+Passing zero timeout disables this.

 ### class: JSHandle